hitobito/hitobito/doc/development/README.md

 # Developer documentation

 These documents describe different aspects that need to be considered when developing.
-Using `rake doc:dev`, an HTML file with the complete documentation can be generated.

 ## Contents